Prizren Kosovo Travel Guide

 No formal city-wide sharing.
 Some guesthouses or tour operators may offer.

 Driving in Kosovo is on the right.
 Seatbelts are mandatory.
-Speed limits are generally 50 km/h in urban areas, 80 kilometers per hour outside, 110 km/h on expressways, and 130 km/h on highways.
+Speed limits are generally 50 kilometers per hour in cities, 80 kilometers per hour outside, 110 km/h on expressways, and 130 km/h on highways.

 Prizren does not have hop-on-hop-off bus services.
-Some tour operators offer day trips from Prizren to nearby attractions.
+Certain tour companies offer excursions from Prizren to nearby attractions.

 Not applicable.
 The Bistrica River is too shallow for boat taxis or other forms of water transportation.

-Prizren'the Old Quarter, with cobblestone streets and inclines to the fortress, can be challenging for travelers with mobility impairments.
+Prizren'the Old Quarter, with cobblestone streets and inclines to the castle, can be challenging for travelers with mobility impairments.
 Newer parts of the city are more accessible.

 Prizren's compact Old Town makes walking ideal, reducing your carbon footprint.